Skip to content

 climbing_stairs_dfs_mem.rb

-Observe Figure 14-4, after memoization, all overlapping subproblems need to be calculated only once, optimizing the time complexity to \(O(n)\), which is a significant leap.
+Observe Figure 14-4, after memoization, all overlapping subproblems only need to be computed once, optimizing the time complexity to \(O(n)\), which is a tremendous leap.

-Memoized search is a 'top-down' method: we start with the original problem (root node), recursively decompose larger subproblems into smaller ones until the solutions to the smallest known subproblems (leaf nodes) are reached.
-Subsequently, by backtracking, we collect the solutions of the subproblems, constructing the solution to the original problem.
+Memoization is a "top-down" method: we start from the original problem (root node), recursively decompose larger subproblems into smaller ones, until reaching the smallest known subproblems (leaf nodes).
+Afterward, by backtracking, we collect the solutions to the subproblems layer by layer to construct the solution to the original problem.

-On the contrary, dynamic programming is a 'bottom-up' method: starting with the solutions to the smallest subproblems, iteratively construct the solutions to larger subproblems until the original problem is solved.
+In contrast, dynamic programming is a "bottom-up" method: starting from the solutions to the smallest subproblems, iteratively constructing solutions to larger subproblems until obtaining the solution to the original problem.

-Since dynamic programming does not include a backtracking process, it only requires looping iteration to implement, without needing recursion.
-In the following code, we initialize an array dp to store the solutions to the subproblems, serving the same recording function as the array mem in memoized search:
+Since dynamic programming does not include a backtracking process, it only requires loop iteration for implementation and does not need recursion.
+In the following code, we initialize an array dp to store the solutions to subproblems, which serves the same recording function as the array mem in memoization:

 climbing_stairs_dp.py